-205. As discussed in the chapter on demographic measures, harmonizing age breakdowns is particularly important in order to have internationally comparable data.
+210. As discussed in the chapter on demographic measures, harmonizing age breakdowns is particularly important in order for data to be internationally comparable.
 Different samples cannot always be compared if they relate to somewhat different populations.
-Age brackets should be harmonized to include five-year age-groups 55-59, ..., 80-84 and 85+.
+Age brackets should be harmonized where possible to include five-year age groups 55-59, ..., 80-84 and $85+^{56}$ .

-206. The problem of data comparability and reliability is most pronounced for the upper age-groups, where sample sizes are often very small and the upper categories are wider (and more variable) as a result.
-To address this, the sample size of the older generations should be increased, although it is noted that implementing larger sample size may have implications for survey cost and respondent burden.
-Alternative approaches to addressing the issue of sample size include pooling survey data over time and linkages to administrative sources.
+211. The problems of data comparability and reliability are most pronounced for the upper age groups, where sample sizes are often very small and the upper categories are wider (and more variable) as a result.
+To address this, the sample size of the older respondents should be increased where feasible, although it is noted that using larger samples may have implications for survey cost and respondent burden which have to be weighed among the various priorities of individual NSOs.
+Alternative approaches to addressing the issue of sample size include pooling survey data over time - although this may not be appropriate for infrequent surveys or those where the measures change significantly over time - and linkages to administrative sources.